doctorfree/MusicPlayerPlus/README.md

 * Create a music library if you do not already have one
     * Default MusicPlayerPlus location for the music library is `$HOME/Music`
     * Recommended structure of the music library is `artist/album/songs`
-* Install the latest Debian or RPM format installation package from the [MusicPlayerPlus Releases](https://github.com/doctorfree/MusicPlayerPlus/releases) page
+* Install the latest Arch, Debian, or RPM format installation package from the [MusicPlayerPlus Releases](https://github.com/doctorfree/MusicPlayerPlus/releases) page
 * Run the `mppinit` command as your normal user

 ### Optional additional setup steps